Hari5734/https-github.com-iam-veeramalla-terraform-zero-to-hero/README.md

 # Terraform Zero to Hero course

-## Day 1: Getting Started with Terraform
+## Day 1: Getting Started with Terraform.

 #### Introduction to Terraform and IaC